Alwin Nikolais: His style

-Nikolais employed lights, slides, electronic music, and stage props to create environments through which dancers moved and, more important, into which they blended (Dance Magazine, 1968).
+Nikolais employed lights, slides, electronic music, and stage props to create environments through which dancers moved and, more importantly, into which they blended (Dance Magazine, 1968).
 He would commonly use props with aesthetic as well as functional purposes; for instance, a traveler moving across the stage would hide a crossing and simultaneously create a volume of motion.
-His production MASKS, PROPS, and MOBILES was accredited to have created and popularized modern multimedia theater (Mazo, Joseph), although, some critics rejected Nikolais work as dance, especially when Nikolais transformed the bodies of dancers by covering them in plastic bags that would stretch and change shapes in Noumenon; a section from Masks, Props and Mobiles (1953).
-He avoided overused themes like psychosexuality, good vs. evil, or heroes and heroines.
+His 1953 production Masks, Props, and Mobiles is credited with creating and popularizing modern multimedia theater (Mazo, Joseph).
+Some critics refused to categorize Nikolais’ work as dance, for example when he transformed the bodies of dancers by covering them in plastic bags that would stretch and change shapes in “Noumenon,” a section from Masks, Props, and Mobiles.
+He avoided overused themes like psychosexuality, good against evil, or heroes and heroines.
 Instead, he chose to move away from the life of the individual and focus on group action.
-He preferred also to develop his own style of movement, and not to replicate the moves of previous time periods or other composers.
-He expanded the use of music in dance from being mainly a way of marking time or adding emotional value to create new sounds to add to his new theatrical environments.
-He was the first customer for the newly developed Moog synthesizer in 1964.
+He preferred also to develop his own style of movement, and not to replicate the moves of previous periods or other choreographers.
+He expanded the use of music in dance from being mainly a way of marking time or adding emotional value to a way to create new sounds to add to his new theatrical environments.
+He was among the first customers for the newly developed Moog synthesizer in 1964.

-Nikolais' V artistic mandate was for meaning to be conveyed strictly through movement.
+Nikolais' artistic mandate was for meaning to be conveyed strictly through movement.
 He characterized his stage presentations as "decentralizing" the dancer, so that humans were only one of the theatrical elements on stage.
-Nikolais despised of modern dance's obsession with self.
+Nikolais despised modern dance's obsession with self.

-Nikolais uses a barefoot dance technique.
-He prefers it for practical reasons, viewing the muscular and tactile functions of bare feet as essential to the total body.
-He works to incorporate this into the body design of the dancer's costumes, sometimes making the device a primary part of the design concept.
+Nikolais used a barefoot dance technique.
+He preferred it for practical reasons, viewing the muscular and tactile functions of bare feet as essential to the total body.
+He worked to incorporate this into the body design of the dancers' costumes, sometimes making the device a primary part of the design concept.
 For example, in "Discs," dancers wore colored aluminum discs on one of their feet.
 In addition to extending a dancer's base and range of balance, they also added vertical extension.
 Shape, color, and material provided both visual and auditory elements.
-In "Stratus and Nimbus" and "Scenario" dancers wore sound-producing fiberboard circles on their feet, altering the dancer' movement to create aural effects.
+In "Stratus and Nimbus" and "Scenario," dancers wore sound-producing fiberboard circles on their feet, altering the dancer's movement to create aural effects.